magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/extensibility-framework/index.md

 #### Extensions security

-For security reasons, PWA Studio restrict the scope of Targetable modifications within an extension's intercept file to source files in the extension package.
+For security reasons, PWA Studio restrict the scope of Targetable modifications in extensions.
+These restrictions limit Targetable modifications to source files within the extension package.
 This prevents third party extensions from making source code changes to a storefront project without the developer's knowledge.

 ## Declare files